microsoft/OMS-Agent-for-Linux/docs/OMS-Agent-for-Linux.md

 Property|Description
 -|-
 Protocol|http or https
-user|username for proxy authentication password|password for proxy authentication proxyhost|Address or FQDN of the proxy server port|Optional port number for the proxy server
+user|(optional) username for proxy authentication password|(optional) password for proxy authentication proxyhost|Address or FQDN of the proxy server port|Optional port number for the proxy server

 For example:
 http://user01:password@proxy01.contoso.com:8080

-*Note: Although you do not have any user/password set for the proxy, you will still need to add a psuedo user/password.
-This can be any username or password.
-(This will be enhanced in future so that these psuedo user/password will not be necessary)*

 The Log Analytics agent only creates secure connection over http.
 Even if you specify the protocol as http, please note that http requests are created using SSL/TLS secure connection so the proxy must support SSL/TLS.
 The proxy server can be specified during installation or directly in a file (at any point).